* IEA expects inventories to have risen in Q1 2018

 * Oil prices supported by Wall Street gain

-* Washington announces sanctions against Russia (New throughout, updates prices, market activity and comments)
+* United States announces sanctions against Russia (New throughout, udpates prices, market activity and comments; new byline, changes dateline, previously LONDON)

 NEW YORK, March 15 (Reuters) - Oil prices edged higher in choppy trade on Thursday, supported by a pickup in equity markets but pressured by expectations that crude supply will exceed demand later this year.

 Oil rose in tandem with a pickup in U.S. stock markets .
 Crude futures have moved in sync with equities uninterruptedly for the past 99 trading days, the longest such stretch in two years.
-The S&P 500 stock index rose about 0.15 percent.
+The S&P 500 stock index rose 0.3 percent.

 Prices bounced around after the United States announced new sanctions against Russian individuals and groups, including Moscow's intelligence services and a Russian propaganda organization.